Murgeye/teamspeak3-python-bot/modules/channel_requester/README.md

 # Available Commands

-The following table shows all available arguments for the command `!privatechannelmanager` of this plugin:
+The following table shows all available arguments for the command `!channelrequester` of this plugin:

 | Argument | Description |
 | ---: | :--- |